Financing Available! We have financing options available for your next project. Learn more →

 Even small structures concentrate weight at posts.
 A deck, porch, pergola, or pole-barn post still needs a stable bearing surface to avoid tilt, cracking, or complete failure.

-Concrete Footer Sizing Basics: How Soil, Loads, and Frost-Line Depth Affect the Work
+Concrete Footer Sizing Basics: Soil Conditions, Structural Loads, and Frost-Line Depth

-The soil below your structure plays a big role in how wide and deep a footing should be.
-For homeowners, soil bearing capacity means how much weight the ground can safely carry.
-If the soil is weaker, the base must be wider so the load can be spread over a larger surface area.
+The soil under your building sets limits on how wide and deep a footing must be.
+Homeowners should think of soil bearing capacity as how much weight the ground will safely support.
+Weaker soil needs a wider base to spread the load over more surface area.

 Soil bearing capacity affects width